malyshevhen/student-management-app/README.md

 To use the application, navigate to the web interface or use the REST endpoints to access and manipulate data programmatically.

-## Contributing

-Please refer to the CONTRIBUTING.md file for guidelines on contributing to this project.

 ## License